stmar89/IsomClAbVarFqCommEndAlg/doc/ListOfCommands.md

 - L is a number field such that L\otimes_Q Qp is an unramified field extension of Qp of degree a; OL is its maximal order and PL=p\*OL; normPL is the size of OL/PL;
 - A is an etale algebra isomorphic to E\otimes_Q L; OA is its maximal order;
 - WR is an order in A, isomorphic to R\otimes_Z OA.
-- sigma_OA_mod_I is a function that given an OA-ideal I such that the quotient OA/I is killed by a power of p, it returns a reduction of the map induced by the Frobenius automorphism of L\otimes_Q Qp/Qp;
+- sigma_OA_mod_I is a function that given an OA-ideal I such that the quotient OA/I is killed by a power of p, it returns a reduction of the map induced by the Frobenius automorphism of (L\otimes_Q Qp)/Qp;
 - Delta_map is the natural embedding of E->A; pi_A is the image of pi, the Frobenius endomorphism of isog;
-- Delta_inverse_ideal is a function that given a fractional WR ideal returns its preimage via Delta_map;
+- Delta_inverse_ideal is a function that given a fractional WR-ideal returns its preimage via Delta_map;
 - primes_of_A_above_place_of_E is a function that given A and a maximal ideal P of E returns the maximal ideals of OA above P;
-- primes_of_S_of_slope_in_01 is a function that an overorder S of WR returns its maximal ideals P with 'slope' in the open interval (0,1), that is, P's that are below the maximal ideals of OA, which are above maximal ideals of OE of slope in (0,1);
+- primes_of_S_of_slope_in_01 is a function that given an overorder S of WR returns its maximal ideals P with 'slope' in the open interval (0,1), that is, the P's that are below the maximal ideals of OA, which are above maximal ideals of OE of slope in (0,1);
-- alpha_at_precision is a function that given a positive integer m returns an element alpha of OA, as reqired by Algorithm 3 of the paper to define the reductions of the semilinear operator F with the Frobenius property and of W-type; more precisely: alpha is congruent mod p^m\*OA to an element alpha' whose image in A\otimes_Q Qp = \prod_nu \prod_(i=1)^gnu LE_nu has nu component alpha'_nu=(1,....,1,u) where N_(LE_nu/E_nu)(u)=pi_nu.</em>
+- alpha_at_precision is a function that given a positive integer m returns an element alpha of OA, as reqired by Algorithm 2 of the paper, to define the reductions of the semilinear operator F with the Frobenius property and of W-type; more precisely: alpha is congruent mod p^m\*OA to an element alpha' whose image in A\otimes_Q Qp = \prod_nu \prod_(i=1)^gnu LE_nu has nu component alpha'_nu=(1,....,1,u) where N_(LE_nu/E_nu)(u)=pi_nu.</em>

 > <pre><b>SemilinearOperators</b>(isog::IsogenyClassFq)->RngIntElt,AlgEtQIdl,AlgEtQIdl,GrpAb,Map,Map,Map</pre>
 <em>Returns the homonymous attribute of the isogeny class, which consists of the following informations: m0,J,den_ideal,Qm0,qm0,FQm0,VQm0, where (see DieudonneAlgebraCommEndAlg for the missing definitions):